 Unfortunately, there are a lot of misconceptions and myths, out there about a raw dog food diet.
 The main ones include:

 Yes, you can't simply toss a chicken breast in Fido's bowl everyday and expect that to be healthy.
 Dogs need more than just meat - he also needs bone and organ meat to ensure that he is getting the necessary nutrition.

 Your dog may not appear to be suffering from a processed kibble diet.
-But you now know that dogs were designed to eat meat, not carbohydrates.
-Your beloved pooch is a carnivore - which means that he will always fare the best when being able to eat the way he was designed... on a raw food diet.
+But you now know that your beloved pooch is a carnivore - which means that he will always fare the best when being able to eat the way he was designed... on a raw dog food diet.